-- 1. Facility standards - a.
+- 1. Facility standards: - a.
 Facility and staff are accredited by MBSAQIP - b.
 Facility meets volume standards of the 2016 MBSAQIP of 25 annual bariatric procedures if a low acuity center and 50 annual bariatric procedures if a comprehensive center - c.
 Facilities and staff measure and record quality metrics according to MBSAQIP - d.
 Members of the surgical team have documented credentials, training, and experience - e.
 The surgical team has a consistent roster - f.
 Facility is aligned with policies with the American College of Surgeons Statement on Health Care Industry Representatives in the Operating Room - 2.
-Surgeon standards - a.
-Bariatric surgeons must be board certified by the American Board of Surgery or certified by a reciprocal and equivalent credentialing organization - b.
-Bariatric surgeons shall have a lifetime volume of 200 primary bariatric cases minimum OR a 12 month minimum fellowship training in bariatric and metabolic surgery that included 50 stapled laparoscopic cases involving small intestine minimum per year, accredited by Fellowship Council or equivalent body - c.
+Surgeon standards: - a.
+Bariatric surgeons must be board certified by the American Board of Surgery or certified by a reciprocal and equivalent credentialing organization - Bariatric surgeons shall have a lifetime volume of 200 primary bariatric cases minimum OR a 12-month minimum fellowship training in bariatric and metabolic surgery that includes stapled laparoscopic cases involving small intestine minimum per year, accredited by Fellowship Council or equivalent body and meeting the criteria as defined by American Society for Metabolic and Bariatric Surgery (ASMBS) - c.
 Actively practicing in this specialty where, in the last 3 years, the surgeon documents a minimum of 100 primary laparoscopic stapled bariatric cases involving small intestine